2020-07-04

 The icewraith flies around me making it's characteristical clacking sound, but doesn't attack.
 Maybe I stink so bad?
 That thought brings a smile onto my face.

-I think maybe I can sneak into the Windhelm palace through the prison.
+I wonder if I can sneak into the Windhelm palace through the prison.
 My girls could distract the guards who may happen to be awake.
 I've no doubt they'd do it for me.
 The critical part is the big hall.
 I might have to kill the two guards.
 I'll have to do it quickly enough so that they can't call for help and cause the guards from the outside to rush inside.
-Guess I'd better take Jenassa along and leave it to Lydia and Jordis to cuddle up with the guards in the jail.
+(Perhaps I ought to take Jenassa along and leave it to Lydia and Jordis to cuddle up with the guards in the jail?)
 The living quarters will be easy.
 There are only two guards whose movements are quite predictable, so I'd have a good chance of sneaking past them.

 But how can I avoid being suspected?
 Everyone will understand that a common assassin won't be able to get through the guards of Ulfric's palace.